Pension Refund for Nationals of Philippines

 The bilateral agreements between Germany and Philippines regulate the exchange of social security benefits between the two countries.

-In particular, these agreements state that as a citizen of Philippines who is resident for tax purposes in Germany, you are entitled to a German old-age pension after a contribution period of 60 months.
+Specifically, these agreements state that as a citizen of Philippines living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.

 Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension Refund.
-This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.
+This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension Refund.
+This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.

 If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.